For your Customers

 Releases, deployments, patch releases and configuration changes each impact the systems in your IT environment.
 As changes are made, knowledge articles, documentation and other resources related to those systems may need to change as well.
 For example, if a user interface is changed, user documentation, troubleshooting guides and diagnostic steps captured in your knowledge-management database may need updating as well.
 Bug fixes and patch releases may also resolve underlying issues, enabling you to retire knowledge articles related to managing known issues.
 Each release and/or change event should trigger a review and update of related knowledge resources to ensure your knowledge-management database is always complete and current.

 In addition to updating knowledge when changes occur in your environment, knowledge-management best practices suggest you should conduct a holistic review of your knowledge repository periodically (once per year at a minimum).
 During this review, you are viewing the big picture to understand what resources are used most frequently, where content is located that isn’t being used and where you might have gaps in knowledge resources (reviewing search history can help with this task).
-Your knowledge-management database should increase as you capture more information and integrate more resources.
-Periodic reviews should include classification, prioritization, and curation of content to ensure the most valuable resources are readily available.
-This is also a good time to archive knowledge articles related to retired or replaced systems, so they don’t clutter your knowledge database.

 Just like your IT systems, your knowledge articles should evolve as you learn more.
 Best practices indicate designating knowledge articles by versions enable changes to be applied while retaining their history.
 Your knowledge management system should support both the designation of articles by versions and status to represent stages in the knowledge-management lifecycle.
 A new article may be created as a draft, be reviewed and published, and then a similar workflow is used for subsequent versions.
 When the article is not needed, it should be archived (not deleted) in case it is needed as a future reference.
 Although your knowledge articles may have multiple versions, most consumers of the knowledge will only need to see the most current version.
 Your knowledge management and search functions should be able to filter older versions.

-Knowledge is a resource the organization owns, not an individual; however, an individual could be responsible for managing and maintaining knowledge resources.
-Knowledge-management best practices suggest you should assign a steward for each article and resource in your knowledge-management repository.
-Knowledge stewardship is a similar concept to data stewardship your company already uses to manage sales data, customer records, financial data, etc. The steward is responsible for both the content of the knowledge resource as well as managing who is permitted to access it.
+The steward is responsible for both the content of the knowledge resource as well as managing who is permitted to access it.
 In some organizations, subject-matter experts or members of the support team are assigned as stewards of knowledge resources.
 In other organizations, knowledge stewardship is a separate role.
 There are benefits and drawbacks to either option, but what is important is that the role is clearly understood, and someone is accountable.
-Knowledge management is the capture of individual and available pieces of information and organizing them, so others can benefit.
-Leveraging knowledge-management best practices can help your company more efficiently capture your available knowledge resources, manage knowledge as a company asset and use knowledge to improve the quality and performance of your support operations.